Syphilis

 Some provincial laboratories reverse the order of these tests and first use tests that assess the presence of antibodies to T. pallidum.
 For more information about which tests are available in your region and the order of tests used, contact your doctor or local laboratory.

-In some cases, syphilis can also be diagnosed by swabbing an infectious chancre and examining the sample under a microscope.
+In some cases, syphilis can also be diagnosed by swabbing an infectious chancre and examining the sample under a microscope to check for T. pallidum.

-Screening is recommended for sex partners who may have syphilis, men who have sex with men, injection drug users, sex workers and people who have had sex with people from endemic countries.
-Because untreated syphilis in a pregnant person can infect and potentially harm their developing fetus or newborn, every pregnant person should get tested.
+Screening is recommended for sex partners who may have syphilis.
+As untreated syphilis in a pregnant person can infect and potentially harm the developing fetus or newborn, every pregnant person should get tested for syphilis, sometimes at different stages of pregnancy.

 Researchers in the Netherlands have suggested that routine assessment of blood for syphilis may be useful in HIV-positive MSM because syphilis can, at least initially, be symptom-free.